mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

    This tutorial does not assume that you have any familiarity with hydra-zen or Hydra.
 It does, however, assume that you are comfortable with using Python.
+If you are new to Python, consider consulting this resource for `getting started with Python <https://www.pythonlikeyoumeanit.com/module_1.html>`_, and this

-   If you are not comfortable with using Python, consider consulting this resource for `getting started with Python <https://www.pythonlikeyoumeanit.com/module_1.html>`_, and this `tutorial on the essentials of Python <https://www.pythonlikeyoumeanit.com/module_2.html>`_.
+   `tutorial on the essentials of Python <https://www.pythonlikeyoumeanit.com/module_2.html>`_.

 Getting Started